naepre/BINF4241-group29/Assignment_5/README.md

     During Game

       a.
 Draw a Card
-          + After getting the input the program should give the player who gave the input the top card of the draw pile (face down) to his hand.
+          + After getting the input the program should verify if he is allowed to draw if yes it will proceed.
-          - The program will not give the card to the player if it is not his turn or if he already drew a card or if he already played a card.
+          - The program will not allow the player to draw if it is not his turn or if he already drew a card or if he already played a card.
-          - The program will not put the card directly onto the discard pile or draw from the discard pile or from some other players hand.

       b.
 Play a Card
-          + A player can play once per turn any card matching with the current top card on the dicard pile onto it.
-          - The program does not put the played card onto the draw pile or in someone elses hand.
-          - The program only allows the player to play the card if the card is matching.
+          + The program verifies if the card the player wants to play is matching and if he is allowed to still play a card.
+          + The program should not allow other players to play a card if its not their turn.

       c.
 Say "UNO"
           + The program will remember that the player declared "UNO" as long as he has one card in his hand.